 If the CRA thinks you over-contributed to your TFSA, you will receive a letter in the mail.
-This will tell you the alleged transgression and a proposed TFSA return (saying how much you owe them).
-As well it will include a transaction summary of your TFSA for the year, and a detailed breakdown of how you (supposedly) over-contributed.
+This will outline the alleged transgression and a proposed TFSA return (stating the amount owed) It will also include a transaction summary of your TFSA for the year, and a detailed breakdown of how you (supposedly) over-contributed.
 Receiving such a letter does not necessarily mean you over-contributed…the CRA is working with possibly inaccurate information, and the proposed TFSA return is not (yet) a formal assessment.

 If you have received such a letter from the CRA, you have three options:

 - The CRA’s letter is based on information sent to them from your TFSA issuer (your bank or brokerage firm).
 It’s possible they received inaccurate transaction summaries.
 If you believe this is what happened, contact your bank or brokerage firm and ask them to send the CRA new transaction summaries.
-As well let the CRA know about the incoming amended summaries by calling them at 1-800-959-8281.
+Be sure to let the CRA know about the incoming amended summaries by calling them at 1-800-959-8281.